csiro-data-school/python-files/_episodes/20-testing.md

 ---
 title: "Testing"
-teaching: 60
+teaching: 45
 exercises: 30
 questions:
 - "What is testing?"
 - "How do I write tests for Python code?"
 - "What is Test Driven Development?"
-- "What are equivalence classes and boundary conditions?"
 - "What is a doctest?"
 objectives:
 - "Learn about the key aspects of Python testing."
 - "Write a function according to a series of simple requirements and corresponding unit tests to verify that expected behaviour is satisfied."
 keypoints:
-- "..."
-- "..."
-- "..."
-- "..."
-- "..."
-- "..."
+- "Verification vs validation, different levels."
+- "There are numerous frameworks and tools, but we use pytest here."
+- "Test Driven Development places the focus on writing just enough code at each point in time to make a failing test pass."
+- "A doctest consists of a multi-line string containing a mixture of text, code and expected results (implicit assertions)."
 ---

-## Outline
-- Assertion
-- unit
-- Unit test
-- Test driven Dev
-- Boundary conditions
-- Equivalence classes
-- Reference test
-- Doc test
-- Static Analysis (pylint, ...)
-(TODO: omit?)

-## Introduction
-See Notes

 ## What is testing?
 There are two closely related ideas:
 * Verification: building it correctly
 * Validation: building the right thing

-Verification is about checking that the development of software conforms to a specification, a set of requirememts.
+Verification is about checking that the development of software conforms to a specification, satisfies a set of requirememts.
 Validation is concerned with whether or not the software to be built will satisfy the original need, whether it will be fit for purpose.
 Testing primarily relates to verification.

 Software can be tested:
-* at the level of the whole system (via a GUI or some other interface);
+* at the level of the whole system (via a GUI or some other interface)
-* at the point of integration between components;
+* at the point of integration between components
-* via units of code such as functions;
+* via units of code such as functions
 * with reference to known good output from a program.

 We will focus on unit testing in this episode